Tampere makes a historical decision – the city will build a tramway

 Construction of the tram depot begins

 Construction of the tram dept begins in Hervanta at end of Hermiankatu near the Rusko industrial area.
-Foundation work is expected to last one year, with construction of the depot building beginning in the spring of 2019.
+Foundation work is expected to last one year, with construction of the depot building beginning in the autumn of 2018.

 The story of an old wallet